Eduardo Ramirez Villamizar, Columnade (1973)

 The sculpture commission was initiated in 1972 through Mayor John V. Lindsay’s Neighborhood Action Program in cooperation with a Washington Heights–Marble Hill community organization.
 A competition sponsored by the Public Arts Council and the Municipal Art Society, and an Environmental Art Program of Parks, Recreation and Cultural Affairs awarded Ramirez the commission and a $5,000 prize.

 In 2014, the Fort Tryon Park Trust partnered with NYC Parks’ Arts and Antiquities Division to restore the sculpture.
 Arts & Antiquities is cleaned and restored the original piece so it can be fully celebrated.
 Ramirez Villamizar’s work is also featured in the gardens of the Kennedy Center for the Performing Arts in Washington, DC.
-To visit Columnade, take a stroll past the New Leaf Restaurant and down the staircase towards Sir William’s Dog Run or walk up the park pathways from Broadway/Ellwood Street past the Gazebo.
+To visit Columnade, take a stroll past the Restaurant and down the staircase towards Sir William’s Dog Run or walk up the park pathways from Broadway/Ellwood Street past the Gazebo.